hacker-3342/Kill-Temp-All/README.md

 Kill Temp All allows the user to select with checkboxes which files, folders or paths to search on the computer and remove Adobe cache files there.

-Kill Temp All also allows easy changing between languages via a dropbox, where language packs will be loaded and shown for the user to choose.
+Kill Temp All also allows easy changing between languages via a drop-down menu, where language packs will be loaded and shown for the user to choose.
 As of 06/02/2025, these are the language packs:

 - English